theislab/sample-prediction-pipeline/README.md

 The pipeline supports both classification and regression tasks on single-cell data, and compares the performance on:
 - bulk
 - cell-type bulk
-- MIL pooled
+- frequency vector
-- mean pooled
+- cell embedding
-sample representations.
+representations.

 ## Features